socialcomplab/advancedIR-2022-showcase/README.md

 # Advanced IR WS22 Project Highlights

-This pages features well conducted IR projects of Advanced Information Retrieval of winter term 2022 (in no particular order).
+This page features well-conducted IR projects from Advanced Information Retrieval of winter term 2023 (in no particular order).
-Slides of their final presentation and their code-base are openly available.
+Slides of the groups' final presentations and their code bases are openly available.

 ## Comparison of Re-rankers
 > Julian Rakuschek